JiwanHur/ISTY/README.md

 The occlusion mask is a binary mask for occlusion images where 1 indicates occlusion and 0 indicates background.

 ### test dataset
-The test dataset can be downloaded by [DeOccNet](https://github.com/YingqianWang/DeOccNet) and [DUTLF-V2](https://github.com/DUT-IIAU-OIP-Lab/DUTLF-V2).
+The test dataset can be downloaded [DeOccNet](https://github.com/YingqianWang/DeOccNet), [Stanford Lytro](http://lightfields.stanford.edu/LF2016.html), and [EPFL-10](https://www.epfl.ch/labs/mmspg/downloads/valid/).

 ## Train
 ### Command